 There are, of course, many other popular programs you can sign up to and start making money from.
 I've highlighted some of my favorite ones above, but here's a quick list of other programs you might be interested in.

-If you're not using any of these, then get on the case and start signing up to a few of them.
+If you're not using any of these, then get on the case and start signing up for a few of them.

 If you are using any of these affiliate programs to monetize your blog, feel free to share your thoughts, comments, and experiences with me in the comment section below.